SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Introduction

 \section{Introduction}

-As autonomous driving systems increasingly shift toward end-to-end models, there is a growing need for scalable simulation environments without domain gaps where these systems can undergo closed-loop evaluation.
+As autonomous driving systems increasingly shift toward end-to-end models, there is a growing need for scalable simulation environments without domain gaps where these systems can undergo closed-loop evaluations.
 A promising approach is real-world closed-loop evaluation, which demands controllable sensor inputs, thereby driving the development of advanced scene reconstruction techniques.
 In this context, Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} have proven to be effective in creating high-quality 3D scene reconstructions with excellent visual and geometric accuracy.
 However, accurately and comprehensively reconstructing dynamic driving scenes remains a major challenge, given the complexity of real-world scenarios without dynamic object annotations.

-Recent techniques enhance NeRF-based models by using object detection and tracking to animate dynamic objects, enabling photo-realistic view generation of dynamic urban street environments.
+Recent approaches advance NeRF-based representations by incorporating object detection and tracking to model dynamic elements, enabling photo-realistic view generation of dynamic urban street environments.
 Approaches~\cite{ost2021neural, wu2023mars, kundu2022panoptic, ziyang2023snerf, tonderski2024neurad, fischer2024multi} create a scene graph, where both dynamic objects and the static background are represented as nodes, reconstructed within their canonical frames.
 Self-supervised methods~\cite{turki2023suds,yang2023emernerf} model dynamic driving scenes by combining static neural field and time-dependent neural field to handle the static background and moving foreground objects separately.
-The SUDS~\cite{turki2023suds} uses optical flow to ease the strict requirement for object labeling, while EmerNerf~\cite{yang2023emernerf} learns temporal attributes and features in a self-supervision manner to minimize reliance on optical flow.
-However, despite utilizing implicit representations, these NeRF style methods face efficiency challenges in both training and inference, which becomes a major bottleneck for large-scale scene reconstruction and rendering tasks.
+The SUDS~\cite{turki2023suds} uses optical flow to ease the strict requirement for object labeling, while EmerNerf~\cite{yang2023emernerf} learns temporal attributes and features in a self-supervision manner to avoid reliance on optical flow.
+However, these NeRF style methods face efficiency challenges in both training and inference, which becomes a major bottleneck for large-scale scene reconstruction and rendering.